 - IRAs and retirement accounts

 Historically, retail banks were organized around separate lines of business making the achievement of this holistic view of a customer very difficult.
-Extraction, alignment and analysis of relevant information was made difficult through the long lead times to build a data warehouse and the slow processing supported by traditional extract, transform and load tools.
+Extraction, alignment, and analysis of relevant information were made difficult through the long lead times to build a data warehouse and the slow processing supported by traditional extract, transform and load tools.